kmsec-uk/Categorise-Site-Worker-AI/README.md

 The use case of this project was to automate the categorisation and geographical location of victims of cybercrimes based on victim domain using serverless tooling.

+## Updates

+* v2 API is now implemented. v2 will replace v1.

+## Changes in v2

+Despite its drawbacks, this categorisation worker has been working reasonably well in an alpha project [https://ddosed.pages.dev](https://ddosed.pages.dev), but I saw some room for improvement:

+* Clean up the code
+* Utilise HTTP methods and path parameters

 ## Caveats

 **This was built to dabble in the Cloudflare Workers AI platform and should not be used for anything other than inspiration.** There are several issues with this implementation: